DE-RSE/de-rse.github.io/en/conf2019/call.md

 discussion and [speed-blogging](https://www.software.ac.uk/term/speed-blogging)
 session, hack session, etc., as well as splinter meetings for special interest groups, and birds-of-a-feather (BoF) events.

+Workshops run over a length of either *90 or 180 minutes*.
-Workshops, splinter meetings and BoFs run over a length of either *90 or 180 minutes*.
+Splinter meetings and BoFs run over a length of either *30-90 minutes*.

 #### Talks

-Talks may have a length of *15-30 mins. + time for Q&A and discussion*, depending on the number of talks in the respective session.
+Talks may have a length of *15-30 mins., including time for Q&A and discussion*, depending on the number of talks in the respective session.
 If your talk is accepted, you will be notified about the length of the talk by the session chair.